 Candidates should always keep in left lane.
 Before reaching a road junction, they should select the appropriate lane for left turning, right turning or going straight ahead.
-Make full use of the mirrors to check traffic condition and to signal properly in good time before changing lanes.
+Make full use of the mirrors to check traffic conditions and to signal properly in good time before changing lanes.
+When the traffic situation is safe, you should not stop on the lane before changing lanes.
 Mirrors checking must be performed prior to steering in order to ensure safety.
+Candidates should also check the mirror for safety when changing their driving position.
+When driving on a wide road without a line dividing traffic lanes, candidates should also make full use of the mirrors to check traffic conditions before and during a change of driving position.